 Remote library card issuance.
 If you are a town resident and do not have a library card, we would be happy to issue one to you electronically.
-Please fill out the Patron Registration Form (available from our website) and take a photo of it or scan it.
-Submit the form with proof of town residency (driver’s license, utility bill) to us at email@example.com.
+Please fill out the Patron Registration Form and take a photo of it or scan it.
+Submit the form with proof of town residency (driver’s license, utility bill) to us at firstname.lastname@example.org.
 We will then be in touch to share your library barcode, which enables you to access our electronic services for cardholders.

 In-person issuance when the library facility is open.
 If you live in Essex, Ivoryton, or Centerbrook, please come into the library with some form of identification such as a tax receipt, driver’s license or utility bill that shows your current street address (a post office box is not considered a sufficient address).
 If you live in another Connecticut town, please obtain a card from your local town library and bring that card to Essex – we’ll gladly add you to our system.
 Please be careful with your library card – the first card is free, however, replacement cards cost $1.00 each.
 Your library card may be used to borrow materials at any Connecticut public library.

 How old does a child have to be to obtain a library card?

 A child must be five years old.
 Parents are responsible for all materials borrowed by their minor children.